 Business at Guelph is not like other business schools.
 Expertise in food, hospitality, real estate, accounting, management and tourism, all focus on using business as a force for good.
-This makes the College of Business and Economics (CBE) an excellent choice for graduate studies.
+This makes the Gordon S. Lang School of Business and Economics an excellent choice for graduate studies.

 Graduate student support allows for increased contributions to undergraduate program delivery, publications and conference presentations.
 Further outreach is accomplished through industry research collaboration, private sector consulting and driving commercialization of university research.

-With increased student support, CBE can improve the quality of the graduate experience and bolster recruitment efforts.
+With increased student support, LANG can improve the quality of the graduate experience and bolster recruitment efforts.
 Scholarship support mitigates the need for students to seek employment opportunities or to drop to part-time status.
-It provides students with the opportunity to focus on their academic pursuits and experiential learning, increasing CBE’s output of qualified graduates for the marketplace.
+It provides students with the opportunity to focus on their academic pursuits and experiential learning, increasing LANG’s output of qualified graduates for the marketplace.

-CBE graduate students have excellent employment prospects in both the private and public sectors.
-With a secure endowment, CBE will produce highly motivated and highly qualified graduate students to contribute to the broader business community.
+LANG graduate students have excellent employment prospects in both the private and public sectors.
+With a secure endowment, LANG will produce highly motivated and highly qualified graduate students to contribute to the broader business community.

-An endowment with a multi-pronged approach will position CBE to become a graduate school of choice for both high-achieving domestic and international students alike.
+An endowment with a multi-pronged approach will position LANG to become a graduate school of choice for both high-achieving domestic and international students alike.